 - it is impracticable to deal with individuals who have not identified themselves; and

-- authorised representatives of the ASC
+- authorised representatives of Sport Australia

 - superannuation funds